geovedi/book-notes/2021/the-code-breaker.notes.md

 ### I Learn to Edit
 - Hands-On CRISPR Experience
-  - Author's decision to become a part of the CRISPR world by learning DNA editing.
+  - Isaacson's decision to become a part of the CRISPR world by learning DNA editing.
   - Time spent in Doudna's lab to experience CRISPR editing firsthand.
   - Aim to replicate major CRISPR advances: editing DNA in a test tube and editing human cells.
 - Working with Gavin Knott